 7. Cracker Barrel can help with your holiday entertaining.

-Move over, HoneyBaked Ham, Cracker Barrel wants to cater your next party.
+Move over, HoneyBaked Ham.
+Cracker Barrel wants to cater your next party.
 In 2016, the chain rolled out its first Heat n' Serve holiday meals for Thanksgiving.
 They've since expanded their offerings to include classic mains and sides for Christmas and Easter dinners, which come pre-packed and just need to be heated in an oven.
-And yes, you can order a mega-sized portion of their hashbrown casserole as a side.
+Their Heat n' Serve Easter Family Meal To-Go for Easter 2019 includes a sprial-sliced ham, mashed potatoes, roasted gravy, sweet yeast rolls, their new buttermilk pies (while supplies last) and your choice of three country sides (including their new green bean casserole).

 8. Fans range from Miley Cyrus to diehard octogenarians.